dotnet/docfx/README.md

 ## What is it?
 *DocFX* makes it extremely easy to generate your developer hub with API reference, landing page, and how-to.
-There are currently two versions of the tool:

-1. Exe version which can be used as a command-line tool or inside VS IDE.
-2. DNX version which can be run cross platform.

 We currently support C# and VB projects.